Skip to Content

 When to visit: Romania has four distinct seasons, with cold winters and hot summers.
 We personally think spring and autumn are the best times to visit so that you can avoid any extremes in temperature and the tourist crowds – plus you'll get to see spring blossoms or autumn leaves!

 • Check official government advice before you go.
-This should really go without saying for any kind of travel: always check what your country's official government advice is on travelling to any destination.
-Here's the latest travel advice for UK residents to Romania, but make sure you check your own government website if you are travelling from elsewhere.
+This should go without saying for any kind of travel: always check what your country's official government advice is on traveling to any destination.
+Here's the latest travel advice for UK residents to Romania, but make sure you check your government's website if you are traveling from elsewhere.

 • Although homosexuality is legal in Romania, it's best to avoid public displays of affection outside of any gay clubs or bars.
 Unfortunately, Romania is quite homophobic, so we don't recommend you flaunting your gay fabulousness unless you're in an actual gay bar or club like the ones in Bucharest.